 Across the square along the royal pond adjacent to the Binnenhof, on the stately Lange Voorhout, is Lange Voorhout Palace.
 This used to be the palace of Queen Emma, King Willem-Alexander’s great-great-grandmother.
 These days the palace is open to the public.
 This is where you will find Escher at the Palace, an interactive museum dedicated to the mind-boggling works of M.C.
 Escher.
 Admire the palace, discover his lithographs with optical illusions, and get your picture taken in ‘Escher’s room’.

 Hidden in the Haagse Bos woods, just outside The Hague’s inner city, is Huis ten Bosch Palace.
 It was the residence of Princess Beatrix, King Willem-Alexander’s mother, until 2014.
 In future, the king will move into the palace with the queen and their children.

 Escape the bustle of The Hague’s inner city and go for a walk or bike ride through the beautiful Haagse Bos.
 Huis ten Bosch Palace is not open to the public but you can see the majestic palace in its wooded surroundings on a bike ride or walk.

 Royal accommodations in The Hague

 Want to see more beautiful palaces and royal monuments?
 Holland has many more cities with a royal touch.
-Visit the beautiful gardens of Het Loo Palace in Apeldoorn, discover where William of Orange, our ‘Father of the Nation’, is buried in Delft, and stroll through the centuries old Begijnhof in Breda.
+Visit Leeuwarden, the royal city of the Frisian Nassaus or the beautiful gardens of Het Loo Palace in Apeldoorn.
+Discover where William of Orange, our ‘Father of the Nation’, is buried in Delft, and stroll through the centuries old Begijnhof in Breda.
 Discover more royal cities.
-Breda